John Bauters: Alameda County Board of Supervisors

 Bauters was a candidate in the 2024 Alameda County Board of Supervisors 5th district election.
 After Bauters advanced through the primary, Oakland City Council member Nikki Fortunato Bas narrowly defeated him in the general election.

 Personal life

 Bauters identifies openly as a gay man.
 Bauters was the only openly LGBTQ Mayor in Alameda County during his tenure in office and one of only a few gay mayors in California.
 He is known to be an animal lover, bicyclist, and outdoors enthusiast.

+Bauters was featured as a contestant on the reality show The Snake in 2025.